 Tolerates brackish, flowing or still water, and grows to 10 m depth.

-Prepared by Paul Champion and Deborah Hofstra (NIWA)
+Factsheet prepared by Paul Champion and Deborah Hofstra (NIWA).

 References and further reading